How to Place a Bet

 How do sports betting odds work?

 Let’s imagine that you plan to bet on a football match.
 It’s a Cup game, and Liverpool are playing Plymouth Argyle.
-If you look at the positions of these teams in their respective leagues, it looks like there is no chance that Plymouth Argyle will win the match.
+If you look at the positions of these teams in their respective leagues, it seems like there is no chance that Plymouth Argyle will win the match.

 This will be reflected in the odds.
-Liverpool may be 2-1 odds on to win.
+Liverpool may be 2-1 odds to win.
 This means that, if you bet £20 on Liverpool to win and they do so, you will receive £30 – the return of your £20 stake, plus £10 in winnings.

 Maybe you’re feeling lucky, though.
-You could have a feeling that Plymouth Argyle are going to pull off an upset.
-The odds of Plymouth winning the game could be as high as 25-1 odds against.
+You could have a feeling that Plymouth Argyle is going to pull off an upset.
+The odds of Plymouth winning the game could be as high as 25-1 against.
 This means that a £10 bet could return £260 – your £10 stake, plus £250 in winnings.

 What are the different types of bets?